-Upgrading ArcGIS Mission Server provides your organization with the latest features and improvements to the software.
+Upgrading ArcGIS Mission Server provides your organization with the software's latest features and improvements.

 The upgrade process for ArcGIS Mission Server is an in-place upgrade, which does not require uninstalling and reinstalling software.
 The site will be down during the upgrade process, and users will be unable to access until the upgrade is complete.